 Certain statements in this joint proxy statement/prospectus and statements in other reports or information filed or to be filed with the SEC and incorporated by reference herein or therein (as well as information included in oral statements or other written statements made or to be made by us), are, or will be, "forward-looking statements" as defined in the Private Securities Litigation Reform Act of 1995.
-The words "anticipate", "believe", "estimate", "expect", "intend", "will", "should" and similar expressions, as they relate to us, our performance, our flexibility to pursue growth opportunities and/or our relationships and contractual arrangements with Fujifilm and Fuji Xerox, are intended to identify forward-looking statements.
-These statements reflect management's current beliefs, assumptions and expectations and are subject to a number of factors that may cause actual results to differ materially.
+The words "anticipate", "believe", "estimate", "expect", "intend", "will", "should" and similar expressions, as they relate to us, are intended to identify forward-looking statements reflect management's current beliefs, assumptions and expectations and are subject to a number of factors that may cause actual results to differ materially.
 Such factors include, but are not limited to:

-- we may not obtain the expected benefits of the holding company reorganization; - the holding company reorganization may result in substantial costs whether completed or not; - as a holding company, Holdings will be dependent on the operations and funds of its subsidiaries; - our business relationships, including our relationships with Fujifilm and Fuji Xerox, may be subject to disruption; - even with shareholder approval, the holding company reorganization may not be completed; - and other factors that are set forth in the "Risk Factors" section, and the "Legal Proceedings" section, the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and other sections of our Annual Report on Form 10-K for the year ended December 31, 2018, as filed with the SEC on February 25, 2019, and incorporated herein by reference.
+- · we may not obtain the expected benefits of the holding company reorganization; - the holding company reorganization may result in substantial costs whether completed or not; - as a holding company, Holdings will be dependent on the operations and funds of its subsidiaries; - our business relationships may be subject to disruption; - even with shareholder approval, the holding company reorganization may not be completed; - and other factors that are set forth in the "Risk Factors" section, and the "Legal Proceedings" section, the "Management's Discussion and Analysis of Financial Condition and Results of Operations" section and other sections of our Annual Report on Form 10-K for the year ended December 31, 2018, as filed with the SEC on February 25, 2019, and incorporated herein by reference.